t0mpr1c3/DAKexport/README.md

-The goal is to write knitting patterns as `.stp` files compatible with recent versions of [Designaknit](https://softbyte.co.uk/), so that patterns written by other means can be used by people who use that software.
+The goal is to write knitting patterns as `.stp` files compatible with recent versions of [Designaknit](https://softbyte.co.uk/), so that patterns written by other means can be used by people who have access to that software.

 ## Tasks